operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 For browser windows with a width of 1024 CSS pixels and wider, a full-shot photo is used; smaller browser windows get a close-up photo.
 In addition, these photos are served as high-resolution images to browsers on devices with high-DPI screens; other browsers get a normal image.

-## High-DPI images & different image types use case
+## High-DPI images &amp; different image types use case

 <span class="false">sizes</span> <span class="true">dpi</span> <span class="true">mime</span> <span class="false">art</span>